klwats/take-home/README.md

 ## Abstract
 NewsReader is a news app that presents the user with today's top news stories.
 It also allows them to select news stories from seven different categories.
 ## Project Background
-This web application was developed for the Turing School of Software and Design's Mod 3 Stretch Tech project.
-Students were given license to research and implement a technology, not otherwise addressed within the program's curriculum, over the course of ten days.
-For this project, the contributors chose to integrate TypeScript, a type-safe superset of JavaScript.
+This web application was developed for the Turing School of Software and Design's Mod 4 Take-Home project.
+Students were asked to design and create an app in 8 hours.
+We were provided with very few requirements: At a minimum, you must show:

+- A list of articles (headline, image, description if present, date)
+- A “detailed” view for each article (headline, image, date, content, source)
+- Articles in the list must link to a detailed article view within your app (linking to the source website does not fulfill this requirement)
+- Some sort of search, filter, OR sort

 Cocktail data for the project was accessed from the public [Cocktail DB API](https://www.thecocktaildb.com/api.php).
 ## Technologies